A few facts about the Florida Tax Credit Scholarship

 Is black or Hispanic:

-Some 32 percent of students are black and 37 percent Hispanic.
-Roughly 24 percent are white.
+Some 30 percent of students are black and 38 percent Hispanic.
+Roughly 24 percent are white and another 3 percent identify as multi-racial.

 Lives with one parent: